Spring 2018: Jan. 8-May 5Instructor: Lead instructor is Dr. Ellen Paparozzi

 Certified Crop Advisors may earn six Continuing Education Units (CEUs) in the Pest Management area.

 AG*IDEA students, not at UNL, should register through their campus coordinator.

 This course focuses on macro- and micronutrient elements and their function in the growth and development of plants.
 Emphasis is placed on the uptake and transport of mineral elements from the soil into and throughout the plant; the role of single elements; interactions/balances between elements; and nutrient deficiency/toxicity symptoms as they affect the physiology of the whole plant.
 Relationship between crop nutrition, production and environmental considerations, e.g., yield, drought, temperature, pests.
 Strong background in biochemistry and plant physiology needed with the ability to perform continuous algebraic calculations.

 Students have the option of attending a traditional face-to-face class on the University of Nebraska-Lincoln campus or participating entirely via the Internet.
 The resident class section will meet on days and times to be announced.
-Distance students will be able to access archived lectures posted to Blackboard.
+Distance students will be able to access archived lectures posted to Blackboard or Canvas.

 High-speed Internet access, an updated browser and email.
 Ability to view video files and work with Microsoft Office Products and Adobe Acrobat.

 - Mineral Nutrition of Plants: Principles and Perspectives, 2nd Edition.
 Authors: Emanuel Epstein and Arnold J. Bloom.
 2005.
-Sinauer Press (Optional).
+Sinauer Press (Supplementary).

-- Purchase both texts from the University Bookstore.
+- Purchase both texts from the University Bookstore or Amazon.com.